 - Cannot Track Actual Costs and Labor Hours

 If you manage a large maintenance department, you might have hundreds of work orders coming in each month.
 This will make it challenging to track material and labor overruns and you may experience budget issues.
 Implementing computerized maintenance management systems will help you track cost and labor overruns.
 Moreover, it will allow you to keep tabs on the duration of maintenance tasks.
 If it’s taking longer than what the actual work order requires, it raises a red flag.

 - Deteriorating Maintenance Plan Health

-You want to create a maintenance plan that has optimal performance, but if the plan’s heath and performance is constantly deteriorating, it is a sign to bring in CMMS.
-There may be certain design issues or the implemented plan may not meet its goals, all of which indicates that a new maintenance plan is due.
+You want to create a maintenance plan that has optimal performance, but if the plan’s health and performance are constantly deteriorating, it is a sign to bring in CMMS.
+There may be certain design issues or the implemented plan may not meet its goals, all of which indicate that a new maintenance plan is due.

 - Unsatisfactory Customer Service

 Good customer service is critical to every single industry.
 As a maintenance manager, you must have an idea of the level of satisfaction that the internal or external customers have with the maintenance department.
 If your customers think the maintenance operations are running smoothly and that the maintenance requests are being handled on time, they will be satisfied.
 But if they aren’t, you need to dig deep.

 Track if your team is paying attention to the customers, how they are handling the requests and if the team is keeping a track of complaints and their status of resolution.
 Discuss these points in regular meetings and gauge your performance as it will help you understand what changes have to be made to make good customer service even better.